 It’s that time of year when flies come back into our lives.
 When you have horses, livestock, and other animals flies are inevitable.
-Luckily, there are things we can do to manage and minimize the pesky insects!
+Luckily, there are things we can do to manage and minimize pesky insects!

 Today, I’m sharing what I do to minimize flies at my farm.

 It is important to have a manure management plan when you have horses.
 This includes collection, storage (short-term or long-term), and disposal or usage.
-I clean my stalls everyday.
+I clean my stalls every day.
 I add a scoop of pelletized bedding and sprinkle Sweet PDZ where they urinate when necessary and top off with new shavings weekly.
 This decreases the odor which attracts fewer flies.
 I also clean up the manure in my outdoor turnouts daily.
 All manure and soiled bedding is disposed of in a dumpster that is emptied weekly.
-It is important to have waste hauled off your property to decrease fly breeding grounds.
+It is important to have the waste hauled off your property to decrease fly breeding grounds.

 Installing a compost system is one way to deal with manure storage long-term.
 Composting is great in that it quickly eradicates odor which decreases flies.
 Composting also cuts your haul-away cost and leaves you with a valuable product to use around your farm.
 I’d love to install a compost system in the future.

 Manure management will greatly decrease your fly population but some of the annoying insects will still be around because, after all, it’s summertime!